diego-noah/agent/Paper/research/research-proposal.md

 - Incorporate developer feedback, automated CI/CD evaluations, and simulated adversarial attacks for environment shaping.
 - Enable continuous learning via policy gradient methods or PPO.

+## 5.5 Human-in-the-Loop Feedback and Trust Calibration

+Despite advances in LLMs and symbolic analyzers, automated remediation can result in hallucinated or unsafe code fixes.
+To bridge this gap, our framework introduces a **trust-calibrated human-in-the-loop (HITL) system** that allows developers to review, approve, or reject patches.
+This component serves multiple functions:

+- **Trust Scores**: Each fix is annotated with a confidence score derived from multi-modal consistency checks (syntax, bytecode, dynamic tests).
+- **Interactive Patch Review**: Developers can view suggested changes side-by-side with explanations, allowing them to approve or re-edit before deployment.
+- **Feedback Integration**: Rejected patches trigger fine-tuning or prompt adjustment in the LLM agent, reinforcing safe behavior.

+By blending automation with developer oversight, the system becomes both more **secure** and **explainable**, fostering **adoption in high-stakes environments** such as DeFi and enterprise blockchains.

 ## 6. Expected Outcomes

 - A functional, LLM-driven agentic AI system for Solidity contract auditing and patch generation.